Willamette Week is in the middle of our most important annual fundraiser. As a local independent news outlet, we need your help.

 “BREAKING: We’re suing Donald Trump.
 His deployment of the California National Guard to Oregon isn’t about crime.
 It’s about power,” Newsom wrote.
 “He is using our military as political pawns to build up his own ego.It’s appalling.
 It’s un-American.
 And it must stop.”

-In a statement, Gov. Tina Kotek, Portland Mayor Keith Wilson and Attorney General Dan Rayfield said they’d received no notice from the Trump administration about the deployment of another state’s troops to Oregon.
+In a statement, Gov. Tina Kotek, Portland Mayor Keith Wilson and Oregon Attorney General Dan Rayfield said they’d received no notice from the Trump administration about the deployment of another state’s troops to Oregon.

 “My administration is aware that 101 federalized California National Guard members arrived in Oregon last night via plane, and it is our understanding that there are more on the way today,” Kotek said.
-“We have received no official notification or correspondence from the federal government regarding this action by the President.
+“We have received no official notification or correspondence from the federal government regarding this action by the president.
 This action appears to intentionally circumvent yesterday’s ruling by a federal judge.”

 Sophie Peel